 With that in mind, it takes boaters an average of three to six hours to complete fiberglass boat repairs.

 While repairing a fiberglass boat isn’t particularly difficult, it does require time and effort.
 Take a look at our step-by-step guide on how to repair your fiberglass boat like a pro:

 Locate the damaged area, and identify the problem(s).
-Doing so will help you determine whether you need to patch your fiberglass boat, perform fiberglass hull gouge repairs, or take other steps to restore your boat to prime condition.
+Doing so will help you determine whether you need to repairing fiberglass boat hull, patch your fiberglass boat, perform fiberglass hull gouge repairs, or take other steps to restore your boat to prime condition.

 - Use gentle soap and warm water to clean the damaged area and the area surrounding it.